 Gifts of Insurance

-A gift of your life insurance policy is an excellent way to make a gift to The Salvation Army - Western Michigan Northern Indiana.
-If you have a life insurance policy that has outlasted its original purpose, consider making a gift of your insurance policy to The Salvation Army - Western Michigan Northern Indiana.
+A gift of your life insurance policy is an excellent way to make a gift to The Salvation Army - Great Lakes Division.
+If you have a life insurance policy that has outlasted its original purpose, consider making a gift of your insurance policy to The Salvation Army - Great Lakes Division.
 For example, you may have purchased a policy to provide for minor children and they are now financially independent adults.

 Benefits of gifts of life insurance